marcelchastain/django-resto/README.md

 ### Preliminary warning

 Django's built-in `FileSystemStorage` goes to great lengths to avoid race conditions.
-It is difficult for `django_dust`'s `DistributedStorage` to provide the same guarantees, because of the [CAP theorem][2].
-For this reason, `django_dust` uses a master copy and is designed to obtain eventual consistency on the media servers.
+It is difficult for `django_dust` to provide the same guarantees, because of the [CAP theorem][2].
+The limitation of its storage backends with regard to data consistency are explained below.
+Read them carefully.

 ### Recommended setup